shipwright-io/build/docs/buildstrategies.md

 - `build.shipwright.io/*`
 - `buildrun.shipwright.io/*`

-A Kubernetes administrator can further restrict the usage of annotations by using policy engines like [Open Policy Agent](https://www.openpolicyagent.org/).
+A Kubernetes administrator can further restrict the usage of labels and annotations by using policy engines like [Open Policy Agent](https://www.openpolicyagent.org/).

 ## Volumes and VolumeMounts